 Humans for the Win!

-At the start of this article, you may have been skeptical that you’d ever get your uncooperative dog to eat their pill.
+At the beginning of this article, you may have been skeptical that you’d ever get your uncooperative dog to eat their pill.
 Hopefully, we’ve helped you find a method to successfully give your dog their medication without unnecessary frustration and stress.

 Dogs for the Win Too!